HIGH-INTENT SEARCH HUB

 7) When is seamless pipe preferred over welded pipe in industrial applications?

-It depends on service criticality, pressure/temperature demands, and project requirements.
-Some applications prefer seamless pipe for critical mechanical performance and risk reduction, while other services can perform well with properly specified welded pipe.
+It depends on service criticality, pressure and temperature demands, and project requirements.
+Some critical applications prefer seamless pipe for mechanical performance and risk reduction, while other services can perform well with properly specified welded pipe.

 • Define duty: pressure, temperature, media risk, and consequence of failure